percona/pmm-doc/docs/get-started/query-analytics.md

 In QAN we supporting two types of query source.
 Its `pg_stat_monitor` and `pg_stat_statements`.
 In the past PGSS were default query source, but since this version its newly PGSM.

-We are excited to announce PMM 2.36 now supports [pg_stat_monitor](https://docs.percona.com/pg-stat-monitor/index.html) 2.0 (PGSM 2.0) in QAN, a powerful PostgreSQL query performance monitoring tool.
+PMM 2.36 now supports [pg_stat_monitor](https://docs.percona.com/pg-stat-monitor/index.html) 2.0 (PGSM 2.0) in QAN, a powerful PostgreSQL query performance monitoring tool.
 By downloading this update, you will have access to the latest improvements and fixes covered by PGSM2, including:

 - Improved internal architecture that results in fewer lock acquisitions and increases performance by approximately 20%.
 - Support for PostgreSQL 15